thedjnK/AuTerm/README.md

 ## About

-AuTerm is a cross-platform terminal utility, designed for communicating with embedded devices and systems (with a primary focus on Zephyr devices, but supports any device be it embedded or not), created in Qt 5 (and supporting Qt 6).
+AuTerm is a cross-platform terminal utility, designed for communicating with embedded devices and systems (with a primary focus on Zephyr devices, but supports any device be it embedded or not), created in Qt 6 (and supporting Qt 5, though Qt 6 is recommended).

 ## Downloading